BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-10-16-genesis-of-m6-datalake.md

 So there we are, we now have our 2 feet in our second Hadoop platform.
 Now we're looking forwards, both on how we make this platform evolve to empower our future use cases, and to raise our innovation pace for Big Data to count much more within M6.
-By all means stay posted, we'll update you on some of the awesome projects we've been working on !
+By all means stay posted, we'll update you on some of the awesome projects we've been working on!